luno/moonbeam/docs/spec.md

 Care must be taken for consistency in the backing database.
 It's imperative that at most one channel can be opened for each (*fundingTxID*, *fundingVout*).
 The sender may attempt to open the same channel twice concurrently.
-The backing database must prevent both from succeeding.
+The backing database must prevent both open attempts from succeeding.

 ## Risks

+Payment channels have not been deployed widely before and they may entail previously unforseen risks.

 **Cost of capital:**
 The sender must put up capital in advance for payments that it intends to make.
-There is a cost to this since it becomes inaccessible until the channel is closed.
+There is a cost to this since the capitcal is inaccessible until the channel is closed.

 **Refund delay:**